Closing for good or defy orders? Small businesses make difficult choice during COVID-19 pandemic

 GYM DEFYING SHUTDOWN ORDERS

+RELATED: Supporters gather outside of Atilis Gym in Bellmawr, New Jersey Monday prior to reopening despite shutdown order

-Trumbetti posted the video following the staff's decision to defy state orders and risk arrests by opening the gym's doors on Monday morning.
+Trumbetti posted the video following the staff's decision to defy state orders and risk arrests by opening the gym's doors.

 It's a choice that garnered national media attention.